Kraansponn/carbon-impact-application/README.md

 # Carbon Impact Tracker
-This is a Application where a user can add in their activites and the carbon impact of those activities.
+This is a Application where a user can add and track their activites and the carbon impact of those activities.
 The data is stored using Serialization.

 # Details
 This is written in java and the ui is made using javaFX